Gathering detailed insights and metrics for validator.ts

 In different situations you may want to use different validation schemas of the same object.
 In such cases you can use validation groups.

-If you have custom validation logic you can create a Constraint class:
+If you have custom validation logic you want to use as annotations you can do it this way:

 First create a file, lets say CustomTextLength.ts